tgebarowski/erie-watertreatment-homeassistant/README.md

 Erie Connect IQSoft experimental integration for Home Assistant (mainly for my own use and experiments).
 No support is given.

-Integration works by pooling Erie Connect API every 90 seconds.
+Integration works by polling Erie Connect API every 90 seconds.
 It uses API client from this repo: https://github.com/tgebarowski/erie-connect

 Installation